katychuang/cisc3140_lab3/proj2/README.md

 	- [script16.awk](6-Car_Overall/script16.awk) parses the and prints each Car ID with that car's total racer score to [output16.csv](6-Car_Overall/output16.csv) in descending order of total racer score.
 The user can use the `y` variable in the [Makefile](../Makefile) to specify cars only from a specific year, or the user can set `y` to _all_ to get cars from all the years.
 The default value for `y` is _all_.
 	- [script17.awk](6-Car_Overall/script17.awk) parses [output16.csv](6-Car_Overall/output16.csv) and prints each Car ID with that car's total racer score and ranking to [output17.csv](6-Car_Overall/output17.csv) in ascending order of ranking.
 	- [script18.awk](6-Car_Overall/script18.awk) parses [output17.csv](6-Car_Overall/output17.csv) and prints the top `numRanks` Car IDs, total racer scores, and rankings to [output18.csv](6-Car_Overall/output18.csv), where `numRanks` is a variable that the user can set in the [Makefile](../Makefile).
 The default value for `numRanks` is _3_.

+## Dependencies

+GNU Awk and GNU Make must be installed